 My grandfather often tells me “If you fail to plan then you plan to fail.”
 The same can be true of any ecommerce business.
 We all know our main goal is to get more sales which require more traffic to our websites, but that’s a very broad statement.
 I’m a big fan of S.M.A.R.T goals.
 This simply means goals that are specific, measurable, action-oriented, realistic, and time-based.
-Let’s analyze 4 KPI’s (key performance indicators) that you as an ecommerce business owner should be tracking.
+Let’s analyze 4 Google Analytics ecommerce goals you should measure as a small business owner.

 There’s plenty of blog posts that list KPI’s that you should track but I’m only focusing on KPI’s you can make actionable changes to in a reasonable amount of time.
 As well I will share examples of how I have applied these goals at Propertyroom.com as the Digital Marketing Coordinator.
 Speaking of goals, we focus on increasing the registration conversions and bid conversions.
 These two goals directly affect net profit.